Enriched functor categories for functor calculus: An application to functor calculus

 In this section, we establish results that allow one to replace the standard constructions of some functor calculi, particularly those of \cite{goodwillie3} and \cite{bjm}, with enriched constructions that can be used to produce cofibrantly generated model structures for these functor calculi.
 In the case of the Goodwillie calculus, Biedermann and R\"ondigs have shown in \cite{br} how to use these enriched constructions to build cofibrantly generated $n$-excisive model structures.
 In the sequel to this paper \cite{sequel}, we will provide a general result that recovers this structure and produces similar structures for other functor calculi.

 After stating a corollary to Proposition \ref{p:homholim}, we divide the remainder of this section into three parts.
-In the first subsection, we apply Corollary \ref{c:reprep} to redefine the building blocks $T_n$ of Goodwillie's $n$-excisive approximations to functors in terms of the evaluated cotensor of Definition \ref{cotensor} and representable functors of Definition \ref{representable}.
+In the first subsection, we apply Corollary \ref{c:reprep} to redefine the building blocks $T_n$ of Goodwillie's $n$-excisive approximations to functors in terms of the evaluated cotensor of Definition \ref{Fend} and representable functors of Definition \ref{representable}.
 In the second subsection, we make a similar redefinition of the discrete degree $n$ approximations $\bot_n$ of Bauer, Johnson, and McCarthy.
-Finally, in the third subsection, we show that these redefined building blocks define simplicial endofunctors of $\Fun(\C,\D)$.
+Finally, in the third subsection, we show that these redefined building blocks define simplicial endofunctors on $\Fun(\C,\D)$.

 Throughout this section, we work with simplicial enrichments.
-The categories $\C$ and $\D$ are assumed to be simplicial categories, with $\D$ a simplicial model category and $\C$ a small simplicial subcategory of a simplicial model category that is closed under finite homotopy pushouts and has a final object $\ast_\C$.
-As before, $\Fun(\C,\D)$ denotes the simplicial model category of simplicial functors.
+The categories $\C$ and $\D$ are assumed to be simplicial categories, with $\D$ a simplicial model category.
+While we would like to ask that $\C$ also be a simplicial model category, we need some smallness conditions so that the category $\Fun(\C,\D)$ of simplicial functors can be given the projective model structure as above.
+Yet, we also want to be able to apply certain model category techniques, such as homotopy pushouts, in $\C$.

+Thus, we ask that $\C$ be a small simplicial subcategory of a simplicial model category that has a final object $\ast_\C$.
+In addition, we want $\C$ to be tensored in finite simplicial sets; to satisfy this condition we may allow $\C$ to be \emph{essentially small}, namely, equivalent to a small simplicial category.
+Each of our two situations requires some further assumptions, but we defer mention of them to the appropriate subsections below.

-The main results of the following two subsections are consequences of the following corollary to Proposition \ref{p:homholim}. \begin{corollary} Let $\I$ be a small category and $\mathbf{X}$ be an $\I$-diagram in $\C$.
-Then for a levelwise fibrant functor $F$ in $\Fun(\C, \D)$, there is a natural isomorphism
+The main results of the following two subsections are consequences of the following corollary to Proposition \ref{p:homholim}.

+\begin{corollary} Let $\I$ be a small category and $\mathbf{X}$ be an $\I$-diagram in $\C$.
+Then for a simplicial functor $F$, there is a natural isomorphism

 \end{corollary}